johnwcowan/r7rs-work/ProcessesCowan.md

 descriptor other than 0, 1, or 2, because we don't know which end to connect to the child process.

+Issue 5: We need some provision for avoiding deadlock when the child's standard output and standard error are both newly created pipes.

 ## The make-process procedure

 `(make-process `*setup cmd . args*`)`